feather-design-system/feather-design-system/docs/Components/AppBar/README.md

 ---
 title: "AppBar"
+pre: "@featherds/app-bar"
+description: "The app bar is anchored to the top of the application window and provides screen-specific information and actions to the user.
+The app bar is also a prime location for brand and product identity.
+This is where company logos and product names are typically displayed."
 lang: en-US
 tags: ["AppBar", "component"]
 layout: ComponentLayout
 ---

-`@featherds/app-bar`

-`AppBar` is responsible for the `NantBlue` bar along the top of the page.
-In order to add icons/drawers/menus to the app bar you will need to add components to the correct slots.
-The app bar will include a skip to content link needed for accessibility requirements.
+## Design

 ## Example

 <AppBar-Examples/>

+## Usage

+App bars are used on all applications at the highest level of hierarchy.
+The app bar can serve as the top level of navigation in an application through the use of a “menu” button and can become a “contextual” app bar to better serve user needs based on required functionality for a given application context.

 ## FeatherAppBar